Same-sex adoption in the United States: Federal law

 On May 16, 2013, the Every Child Deserves a Family Act was introduced to Congress but was not enacted.
 The act would have stipulated that any organization that deals with foster and adoptive care of children and has some form of funding from the federal government could not discriminate against "prospective adoptive or foster parents solely on the basis of their sexual orientation, gender identification, or marital status or on the basis of the sexual orientation or gender identity of the child involved."
 As the bill only applied to centers that were federally funded, however, private institutions would still have been able to refuse same-sex couples from adopting.
 In January 2019, the state of South Carolina applied for and was granted a waiver to let adoption agencies block same-sex couples from adopting or becoming foster parents.
 A Greenville couple has filed a lawsuit in this case and its outcome is pending.

+Supreme Court cases, like Baker v.
+State (1999) and Varnum v.
+Brien (2009), have set a precedent for same-sex parents of adopted children by siding with them, however states still have individual jurisdiction.